- Associate Professor of Law

 - Executive Committee, Commercial & Consumer Law Section (January 2017–present)

 - Executive Committee, Financial Institutions and Consumer Financial Services Section (January 2018–present)

 - Consumer Fellow, Consumer Financial Services Committee, Business Law Section (February 2018–present)

-- Member, Diversity and Inclusion Committee, Section on Real Property, Trust and Estate Law (August 2016–present)
+- Member, Diversity and Inclusion Committee, Section on Real Property, Trust and Estate Law (August 2016–August 2018)

-- Chair, Committee on Uniform Laws (Real Property), Section on Real Property, Trust and Estate Law (May 2016–present)
+- Chair, Committee on Uniform Laws (Real Property), Section on Real Property, Trust and Estate Law (May 2016–May 2019)

 - Liaison to the LGBT Bar Association, Section on Real Property, Trust and Estate Law (August 2014–present)